curtinrobotics/ClimbingClock/src/main_files/Robot_code/SimpleRobot/README.md

 1. Can only change speed of motor, not the direction
 2. Only checks if at top or bottom or neither; cannot tell how far up
+3. Does not disconnect motor when going down.

+   * Will wear out motor faster

-3. Robot goes down as fast as possible when commanded; it does not slow down to prevent damage
+4. Robot goes down as fast as possible when commanded; it does not slow down to prevent damage

    * Assumes something at the bottom will soften the impact, e.g. pillow